dandi/dandidav/doc/api-requests.md

 How `dandidav` Uses the DANDI Archive API
 =========================================

-*This document is up-to-date as of 2025 February 11.*
+*This document is up-to-date as of 2025 March 6.*

 When `dandidav` receives a request for a path under `/dandisets/`, the requests it makes to the DANDI Archive API for each type of `dandidav` request path are